-Learn how to make authentic and easy Garam Masala from scratch in 15 minutes.
-This fragrant blend of spices from India includes ten whole spices that are toasted to release their aroma and oils and then ground to an easy-to-use powder.
-Use it to season lentils, chicken, meat, vegetables, curries and more!
+Learn how to make homemade Garam Masala from scratch in 15 minutes using this authentic and easy recipe.
+This fragrant blend of Indian spices includes ten whole spices that are toasted to release their aroma and oils and then ground to an easy-to-use powder.
+Use it to season lentils, chicken, meat, vegetables, curries, and so much more!

-For more than two decades now, I've been using my Mom's simple and easy 15-minute recipe to create a Homemade Garam Masala that is far more fragrant and flavorful than any store-bought brand.
+For more than two decades now, I've been using my Mom's easy 15-minute garam masala powder recipe, which is far more fragrant and flavorful than any store-bought brand.
 She uses only 10 ingredients to create this magical seasoning.

-This Punjabi-style Garam Masala powder (north-Indian) is versatile enough to be used for homestyle dals, curries, and stir-fries, like Dal tadka, Rajma, and Gobi Aloo, as well as restaurant favorites like Biryani, Butter Chicken and Korma.
+This Punjabi-style Garam Masala powder (north Indian) is versatile enough to be used for homestyle dals, curries, and stir-fries, such as Dal tadka, Rajma, and Gobi Aloo, as well as restaurant favorites like Biryani, Butter Chicken, and Korma.

 Jump to: